Jombaba/DataCleansing/README.md

 > *import numpy as np*

 ### Step 3
-Next, to detect the character and distribution of the missing values we use the following codes.
+Next, to detect the character and distribution of the missing values we use the following codes:

 > missing_values = ["?"]